openpaperwork/pyinsane/README.md

 For reference, my current setup is:
 - HP Officejet 4620 (Flatbed + ADF)
 - HP Deskjet 2050 J510 series (Flatbed)

+On GNU/Linux, you can simply enable the Sane backend 'test'.

 ## Usage